-Is the Roblox gaming app safe for kids?
+Is Roblox safe for kids?

 The recent stories coming from parents whose kids use Roblox are not good.
 Sexual propositions.
 Simulated gang rape.
 Sex rooms (here’s a link to a recent news story, but be warned, it’s graphic and may be considered offensive).
 Being dragged behind a building and killed.